 Profession: Bodybuilder, fitness model, social media personality and brand

 David Laid was born in Estonia to a small family that would later emigrate to the U.S. Their move was precipitated by the devastating death of his father—who slipped off the side of a ship when David was just two years old.

 His mother decided on the international relocation in order to escape the painful memories and provide David with a brighter future.

-As a young teen, at the age of 14, David Laid was super-skinny and had a tiny frame—weighing only 90 pounds.
+As a young teen, at the age of 14, he was super-skinny and had a tiny frame—weighing only 90 pounds.
 He developed confidence issues and insecurities.
 What’s worse, is that David was diagnosed with scoliosis, which led to him being bullied.1

-This taunting motivated David Laid to build a massive physique that would later encourage thousands of guys just like him.
+This taunting motivated him to build a massive physique that would later encourage thousands of guys just like him.

 The David Laid transformation commenced by learning from fitness and bodybuilding videos online.
 He started weight training and began documenting his progress by sharing videos on YouTube and posting on Instagram—where he now has 910k and 1.2M followers respectively.

-His celebrity status allowed David Laid to work as a professional fitness model, and be sponsored by numerous supplement companies and fitness clothing brands—including Gymshark.
+His celebrity status allowed him to work as a professional fitness model, and be sponsored by numerous supplement companies and fitness clothing brands—including Gymshark.